hayfield/pointerly/README.md

 Custom methods of shape generation can be defined and registered in a similar way to click handlers and shapes.

-See `Pointerly.ShapeGenration` for how this works.
+See `Pointerly.ShapeGeneration` for how this works.

 ## Explaining the Data Blob